-While purchasing a property is a very exciting time in ones life it can become a nightmare if the buyer does any of these three things:
+While purchasing a property is a very exciting time in ones life it can quickly become a nightmare if the buyer makes any of these three mistakes:

-1. Fail to select the right company to carry out the pre-purchase building & pest Inspection
+1. Fails to select the right company to carry out the pre-purchase building & pest Inspection

 Ask the question: Are you a licensed building/pest inspector and do you hold professional indemnity insurance?

-2. Fail to get an independent inspection company
+2. Fails to get an independent inspection company

 Don’t get me wrong, there are a lot of great real estate agents in the marketplace and we also receive a few referrals from real estate agents.